 Periodically Sno-King offers a one-day TryHockeyFree program where a child can experience what it is like to be on the ice in hockey gear.

 Depending on their age and ability, players can move on to a team.
-Recommendations will be made by your Hockey 1 & 2 instructors as to what is the next step for you.
+Recommendations will be made by your Learn to Play Hockey 1 & 2 instructors as to what is the next step for you.
+Please read our Learn to Play Hockey 2 to League Play Guide Here.
 For additional information about all the programs available at Sno-King, including our Select and Recreation teams go to the Programs page.

 Sno-King welcomes your participation in the organization.
 We feel that member participation is the best way to give your child a quality experience that builds players for life.
 Check out the Volunteer page to see just a few ways that you can get involved.

 Depending on the program some or all of the following gear may be needed.
-For children in the Learn to Play Program, some equipment can be rented from Sno-King.
+For children in the Learn to Play Hockey 1 and Hockey 2 programs, some equipment can be rented from Sno-King.
 For more info on equipment click here.